aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.rendering/officemathrenderer/_index.md

 ---
+title: Aspose::Words::Rendering::OfficeMathRenderer class
-title: OfficeMathRenderer
+linktitle: OfficeMathRenderer
 second_title: Aspose.Words for C++ API Reference
-description: Provides methods to render an individual OfficeMath to a raster or vector image or to a Graphics object.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Rendering::OfficeMathRenderer class.
+Provides methods to render an individual OfficeMath to a raster or vector image or to a Graphics object.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 14
+weight: 2000
 url: /cpp/aspose.words.rendering/officemathrenderer/
 ---
 ## OfficeMathRenderer class